 - how much recovery time you will take between sets

 - when to take in water to rehydrate your body

 - when to eat your protein bar, banana, etc. for that energy boost.
 Get distracted and you may experience fatigue and lethargy during your workout – because you forgot to eat or drink fluids at the right time.

 Have you pre-prepared the equipment you will use before starting a set?

-If you’re going to do a superset -say a set of flat bench cable flyes followed immediately by a set of incline barbell presses – have you got the barbell already loaded with the correct weight, and the bench set at the correct angle, so you can jump right on it as soon as you’ve finished the first set?
+Imagine you’re going to do a superset: a set of flat bench cable flyes followed immediately by a set of incline barbell presses.
+Have you got the barbell pre-loaded with the required weight, and the bench set at the correct angle, so you can jump right on it as soon as you’ve finished the first set?